03kev/Obsidian-Backup/University/01 Architettura II/Appunti Teoria/02 - Memories.md

 #### Memory Hierarchy

 The memory system is organized like a tiered hierarchy.
 Data can be moved only between layers that are next to each other.
-- In the same way, also datas are organized in a hierarchy: the layer i contains a sublayer of data that are stored at the layer i+1
+- In the same way, also datas are organized in a hierarchy: the layer $i$ contains a subset of data that are stored at the layer $i+1$
 - Layers in between the CPU's registers and the Main Memory are called cache.
 <tab>
 </tab>